Mirage (2018 film): Plot

-The next morning, Vera wakes up to a new reality where no one is aware of the above incidents other than her.
+The next morning, Vera wakes up to a new reality where no one other than she is aware of the above incidents.
 David is married to someone else.
 Gloria was never born.
-She is disturbed and then starts to think that, if she can interact with Nico once again, then she will be able to correct what she has done.
+She is disturbed and starts to think that, if she can interact with Nico once again, she will be able to correct what she has done.
 She visits the police and tells them the entire story, which is difficult for anyone to believe.
 Inspector Leira tries to help her out, but he needs some proof in order to trust her.
 They visit the author of a book which narrates the story of Nico communicating with a woman from the future via the television.
 They learn that during the current storm, they can communicate with Nico and try to change things.
 As proof, Vera tells the inspector to dig and look for the body of Ms. Weiss beneath her husband's slaughterhouse.
 They do so and find a human skeleton in a suitcase.
 The police arrest Prieto, who is now living with Aitor and Clara.
-During the interrogation, it is also revealed that Angel Prieto and Clara were having an affair and they were caught by Ms. Weiss, which led to a fight in which Clara accidentally stabbed Weiss.
+During the interrogation, it is also revealed that Angel Prieto and Clara were having an affair and were caught by Ms. Weiss, which led to a fight in which Clara accidentally stabbed Weiss.
 Inspector Leira helps Vera by giving her some credit card information about Nico and an address.
 When she visits this address, she is shocked to find David cheating on his wife with a nurse whom he met during his surgery.
 Vera blackmails David, who is a bank employee, to get information about Nico.
 It turns out that Inspector Leira is Nico Lasarte, and they have a relationship in this reality.

 Leira tells her how he had waited for her for years and, in doing so, had unknowingly prevented her from meeting Aitor, and thereby David.
 Vera asks Leira to correct the events using the TV set and video recorder.
 Vera then commits suicide so that Leira will have to save her.
 Leira uses the TV and recorder to communicate with his childhood self.